12 Ways to Repurpose Food Scraps into Something Equally (or More) Delicious

 Coat Your Food with Bottom-of-the-Bag Crumbs

-Those crumbs in the bottom of the chip bag don't have to go to waste.
+Those crumbs in the bottom of the chip bag or box of crackers don't have to go to waste.
 Many dishes such as casseroles benefit from their crunchy addition as a topper.
 Crushed chips also make great coatings for chicken, fish, and other proteins.
 If your cereal or cookie box is almost empty, save those crumbs to top ice cream or cupcakes.

 Freeze Herbs for a Burst of Flavor in Your Dishes